 Exploration of topics relative to the development of helping professionals involved with perpetrators and individuals directly affected by traumatic or continuous physical or emotional violence and abuse.
 Prerequisites: None.

-Define and clarify the role of advocacy in relation to multiple systems affecting children and their families.
-Emphasis on identifying appropriate systems, community resources, wrap around theory and navigation skills in a variety of children's systems to facilitate family support and needs.
+The role of advocacy in relation to multiple systems affecting children, families, and adults.
+Emphasis on identifying appropriate supports, community resources, and "wrap-around" services to help foster healthy family and child development, adult recovery, and social welfare.

 Principles of scientific method.
 Structural organization, homeostasis and control mechanisms of the body.
 Specific chemistry concepts.
 Structure and function of the major systems of the body.
 Prerequisites: None.